coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-27-add-element-in-arraylist.md

-﻿---
+---
 layout: post
 title: "How To Add An Element To ArrayList In Java?"
 author: gaurav
 categories: [Collections, ArrayList]
 toc: true
-description: "In this article, we will see how to add element in ArrayList.
-Also, we will see how can we add an element at particular index in ArrayList."
+description: "In this article, we will see how to add an element in ArrayList.
+Also, we will see how we can add an element at a particular index in ArrayList."
 ---

 In this article, we will see how to add an element in [ArrayList](https://coderolls.com/arraylist-in-java/).
-Also, we will see how can we add an element at particular index in ArrayList.
+Also, we will see how we can add an element at a particular index in ArrayList.

 ## Introduction